 What is a liquid facelift?

-Why do patients prefer a liquid facelift to a surgical facelift?
+What are the benefits of a liquid facelift over a surgical facelift?

 botox voluma ba MGWatermark b